-At the same time, don’t order new cards with lower interest or combine debt.
-Your credit score will lower when you try to apply for new cards, so let’s work with what’s already there and learn how to manage it.
+At the same time, don’t order new cards with lower interest or combined debt.
+Your credit score will lower when you apply for new cards, so let’s work with what’s already there and learn how to manage it.

 Remember those lists we made where we organized debt earlier?
 We made one where we ranked our interest rates, listed it according to the lowest to highest amount owed, and ranked it according to the amount available on our card, from lowest to highest.

 This is where you have choices.
 Some people recommend paying off the cards with the highest interest rate first.
 Others will use the Dave Ramsey “debt snowball” approach, where you pay off the card with the lowest remaining debt and use the minimum payment you were paying to that card on the next lowest debt.

 This method is excellent for momentum and enthusiasm.
 Cards with high interest rates might take longer to pay off (depending on your balance), and the confidence boost that you get from paying off a smaller debt and having another card paid off in full helps you feel great about this process.

 The third method you can use is paying off the cards with the lowest amount available.
 You want credit reporting companies to look at each card and see a healthy ratio – far less owed than what’s available.

 Run your free credit report from each credit bureau annually.
 Contrary to popular belief, you don’t get your free credit report at freecreditreport.com – you get it at https://www.annualcreditreport.com/cra/index.jsp, and you’re allowed to run it once a year.